jackc12/SendSurf/README.md

-install os, getpass, urllib, re, and time modules using pip or easyinstall.
+install os, getpass, urllib, re, and time modules using pip or easy_install.
 Type `python2 surf.py` in the command line.
 Only runs on Apple computers with iMessage configured